rahulkapoor90/Super-productivity/README.md

 - [Cold Turkey](https://getcoldturkey.com/) - No other blocking tool works as great as Cold Turkey.
 Unlike Stay Focusd it doesn't even let you uninstall the app if blocking is active.
 Crazy stuff.

+## Notes

+For being a productive guy, I wanted a medium that is free and provides a seamless backup for all my devices.
+Here's the tool that won.

+- [Onenote](https://www.onenote.com/) - I know!
+Mircrosoft's Onenote isn't used as much as other note taking apps but there was literally no one else that made love again writing notes on laptop, tablet or phone.
+The design is so much better and with the notebook features the whole experience is amazing.

 ![Toby Screenshot](http://oi68.tinypic.com/2lt6mhf.jpg)